Fireworks Site Layout & General Advice

 In this case ensure you use fireworks with little or no fallout.
 Avoid large rockets and stick to smaller cakes and candles.
 However if you can’t afford to risk any fallout at all, you’ll have to stick to just ground based fountains and wheels.

 If you can’t get 25m between the audience and your fireworks, drop the Category F3 fireworks and stick to Category F2, providing you do have 8m or 15m.
 It’s that simple.
 An F3 firework viewed from say 10m away is exciting for the first few seconds then rather worrying as debris rains down on your audience.
 They won’t thank you for it.
 Neither will the hospital!

 Don’t risk becoming a firework injury statistic.
 Letting off huge Category F3 fireworks in tiny gardens is highly dangerous.
 Do you really want to be remembered as the person who blinded your friend’s son or daughter?
-We hate sounding like killjoys, but fireworks are not toys and need to be respected.
+I hate sounding like a killjoy, but fireworks are not toys and need to be respected.

 Now you’ve sorted out your venue and are raring to go, there’s some final groundwork to do.

 Think about who to notify about your display